PlayVS Fortnite Rulebook

 7.6.2 Next Match.
 Players will be informed of their current standing in the competition, including their next scheduled match through the PlayVS client.

 7.6.3 Leaderboard.
 At times, unforeseen issues may arise that result in score reporting delays and/or inaccuracies.
 For the duration of the match, the score displayed within the Leaderboard will be the universally accepted score, regardless of accuracy.

-Duos may not reschedule a match.
-If a player or Duo cannot attend a scheduled match time, players may create and play in a new Duo.
-The points accumulated will be awarded to the Duo that attended the match.
-See section 11 for more information on team activation.
+Trios may not reschedule a match.
+If a player or Trio cannot attend a scheduled match time, players may create and play in a new Trio or substitute an inactive player for an active player.
+The points accumulated will be awarded to the Trio that attended the match.

-Duos may not forfeit a match.
-If a Duo is unable to attend a match, the players may join a new Duo.
-The points accumulated will be awarded to the Duo that attended the match.
-Duos that do not attend a match will not be awarded any points for the match.
-See section 11 for more information on team activation.
+Trios may not forfeit a match.
+If a Trio is unable to attend a match, the players may join a new Trio.
+The points accumulated will be awarded to the Trio that attended the match.
+Trios that do not attend a match will not be awarded any points for the match.

 10. Timely communications